Ginger Dressing

 Notes

-Storing: Store this dressing in a glass jar with a lid or an air-tight dressing storage container.
-Make sure to store it in the refrigerator.
-You may notice that the dressing separates over time, that’s not a big deal.
-Simply give it a vigorous shake in a closed container.
-Stored properly, the dressing should last up to 2 weeks in the refrigerator.
+Storing: Store this dressing in an air-tight glass jar in the refrigerator, for up to 2 weeks.
+You may notice that the dressing separates over time, simply give it a vigorous shake in a closed container.

 Nutrition